Home > New Zealand ecology > Flightless birds

 Campbell Island teal Anas nesiotis

 There are even flightless ducks in New Zealand.
-The Auckland Island teal (right) and Campbell Island teal which is critically endangered and the world's rarest duck, are both flightless and found only on their respective subantarctic islands.
-When declared extinct, 20 Campbell Island teal were found on Dent Island in 1975, but captive bred birds are now being sent back to occupy their former range.
+Auckland Island teal, and Campbell Island teal which is critically endangered and the world's rarest duck, are flightless and endemic to their respective subantarctic islands.
+When declared extinct, 20 Campbell Island teal were found on Dent Island in 1975.
+Captive bred birds are back on the island and are breeding.
+Photo Rod Morris Crown Copyright © Department of Conservation.
+See more

 Stephen's Island wren